polyipseity/information/special/academia/HKUST/ECON 2103/questions.md

 > 2. The price of music downloads falls.
 > 3. The price of CDs falls.
 >
-> - solution: {{For 1, the demand curve moves to the right, as music downloads and iPods/MP3 players are complements.
+> - solution: {@{For 1, the demand curve moves to the right, as music downloads and iPods/MP3 players are complements.
 For 2, the demand curve does not change, only the quantity demanded increases under the _law of demand_.
-For 3, the demand curve moves to the left, as music downloads and CDs are substitutes.}}
+For 3, the demand curve moves to the left, as music downloads and CDs are substitutes.}@}

 <!-- markdownlint MD028 -->